Photo: Vika Frankova

 His passion grew when he discovered samplers.
 Since then, his mind is focused on loops, chops, scratches, bass lines and beats.

 His first project Dapdown met local interest, helped him to develop his skills and find friends worldwide.
-In 2014, LTF started collaborating with BMM Records under his AJ moniker, with the remixes of Holidays EP by NCY Milky Band.
+LTF made his first appearance on BMM in 2014 under his moniker ”AJ”, with the remixes of Holidays EP by NCY Milky Band.
 He has since released several 7 inches of neck-breaking boom bap.

 From the whispering trumpet of Miles Davis through the storming piano of McCoy Tyner and uplifted soul violins of Isaac Hayes you will bump your head with crunchy boom-bap beats electrified by the dusty sound of the Soviet synthesizers and driven by live double bass.